 Disparate impact discrimination claims relate to facially neutral claims that have a discriminatory basis.
 These claims are available under Title VII and frequently underlie class actions for employment discrimination.
 Common disparate impact claims include hiring and promotional practices.
 Here the question is not what the employer intended, only what effect the employer’s practices produced.

 Section 1981 only prohibits intentional forms of discrimination, known as disparate treatment claims.
 Disparate treatment claims are more common and what most people think of with employment discrimination lawsuits.
 These claims include those in which the employer (directly or through its employees) acted with intent to discriminate against an applicant or employee on a protected class.
+Section 1981 does not apply to disparate impact claims.

 Title VII requires the EEOC administrative charge process; no EEOC for Section 1981